California Conservation Camp Program: Legislation and reforms

 In September 2020, Governor Gavin Newsom signed Assembly Bill 2147, which allows inmate firefighters to petition courts to dismiss their convictions after completing their sentences.
 This would provide a path for former prisoners to obtain EMT certification on release, a frequent requirement for hiring or advancement as a firefighter.
+To be considered for expungement, an inmate must have participated in a conservation camp as a firefighter.
+Those who were removed from the camp for negative behavior are ineligible, as are people who worked in camps but did not serve as firefighters.